 - Recreational: for people who don’t climb very hard, and mainly just want to have fun.

 - Experienced: for better climbers who push themselves a little more.

 - Open: for the top climbers who are serious about competing.
 Open competitors vie for points based on their ranking at each comp, and the total points over the entire season determines the selection of Canada’s national climbing team.
 At each comp the open competitors first do a Qualifying round; the top 6-8 men and women then advance to a final round where they face 4 or 5 new problems that they have not seen before (called “isolation format”).
 The finals are always an exciting spectacle for all the other climbers to watch.

 - Youth: for those under 20, broken into sub-categories based on the climber’s age, including an under-11 category for the youngest kids!

-- Youth comps (mostly roped climbing): Running along side the Tour de Bloc schedule is a series of Youth comps for those under 20.
-Each Tour de Bloc comp is a Youth local, and there are additional Youth locals that focus on roped climbing.
+- Youth comps (both bouldering and roped climbing): Running along side the Tour de Bloc schedule is a series of Youth comps for those under 20.
+Youth locals include both bouldering a roped climbing (Difficulty) competitions.
 The format can vary from comp to comp.
-There is also a Youth Regionals and Youth Nationals, leading to the selection of the Canadian Youth Climbing team.
+There is also a Youth Provincial Championship in each discipline, plus Youth Regionals and Youth Nationals, leading to the selection of the Canadian Youth Climbing team.